 “I work with Slice because they’re a great partner to my business and fantastic to my customers,” says Anthony of Billy’s Pizza and Pasta in Brooklyn, New York.
 “They support my business, are there for me 24/7, and don’t cut into my profits.
 Since joining Slice five years ago, I have switched all of my online ordering over to them.
 The best part is, they keep getting better!”

-If you ever see him around and feel inclined to show your gratitude – and I can’t see why you wouldn’t – his favorite slice is classic cheese.
-Readers, tech junkies, and pizza fanatics, you know what to do.
+If you ever see him around and feel inclined to show your gratitude – and I can’t see why you wouldn’t — his favorite slice is classic cheese.
+Readers, tech junkies, and pizza fanatics, unite.
+You know what to do.